hestonhoffman/bolt/documentation/using_plugins.md

 The `task` plugin lets a Bolt plugin hook run a task.
 How this task is run depends on the hook called.
 In most cases the task will run on the localhost target without access to any configuration defined in an inventory file, but with access to any parameters that are configured.
 The plugin extracts the `value` key and uses that as the value.

-To use the `task` plugin to load targets the task value must return an array of target objects in the format that the inventory file accepts.
+To use the `task` plugin to load targets, the task value must return an array of target objects in the format that the inventory file accepts.
 When referring to another value, the type of value should match whatever the reference expects.
 For example, `host-key-check` for SSH must be a boolean, `password` must be a string, and `run-as-command` must be an array of strings.
-The following result would be appropriate for an entire ssh section of configuration.
+The following result would be appropriate for the entire SSH section of a configuration.

 ```json
 {